Larry-Larriee/Hackathon-COCO-M/README.md

 **How To Play:**

 Essentially, this is a luck-based game.
 There is a health bar and you choose the element that the nuke has sprung out (Benzene [easy], Carbon Monoxide [Medium], Titanium Dioxide [Hard]).
 You are presented with two buttons, leave castle or stay home.
-Survive for as many days as you possibly can!
+Survive for 30 days to win!

 **Note: If you are on an infinite loading screen, click anywhere on the loading screen and it should start working**